samuelbalogh/aws-cert-dva-c01/README.md

 ### I want to launch containers.
 Why do I have to launch Tasks?

 Docker encourages you to split your applications up into their individual components, and Elastic Container Service is optimized for this pattern.
 Tasks allow you to define a set of containers that you would like to be placed together (or part of the same placement decision), their properties, and how they may be linked.
 Tasks include all the information that Amazon ECS needs to make the placement decision.
 To launch a single container, your Task Definition should only include one container definition.

+## AWS ECR

+Amazon Elastic Container Registry (Amazon ECR) is a managed AWS Docker registry service that is secure, scalable, and reliable.
+Amazon ECR supports private Docker repositories with resource-based permissions using AWS IAM so that specific users or Amazon EC2 instances can access repositories and images.
+Developers can use the Docker CLI to push, pull, and manage images.

 ## AWS EC2